Max

-Entertainment • In-house (Disney)
+Entertainment • In-house Warner Bros.
+Discovery

 Maintain adequate clear space around the Warner Bros. logo to ensure visual integrity and maximum legibility.
 The minimum exclusion zone equals the height of the logo's cap height (represented as "x") on all sides.
 This protective space prevents the logo from appearing cluttered when placed near other graphic elements, text, or page edges.